Ludwig von Mises: Creation of the Mises Institute

 As a result of the economic works of Ludwig Von Mises, the Mises Institute was founded in 1982 by Lew Rockwell, Burton Blumert, and Murray Rothbard, following a split between the Cato Institute and Rothbard, who had been one of the founders of the Cato Institute.
 It was funded by Ron Paul.

 The Mises Institute offers thousands of free books written by Ludwig Von Mises, Murray Rothbard, Hans-Hermann Hoppe, and other prominent economists in e-book and audiobook format.
 The Mises Institute also offers a series of summer seminars.

 Contributions and influence in economics

 Ludwig von Mises made significant contributions to the field of economics initially by seeking to integrate the teachings of Carl Menger and Eugen von Böhm-Bawerk into the classical economic framework of his time.
 He recognized the need to reformulate economic epistemology, particularly in response to the challenges introduced by the subjective value theory and the subjectivity of individual agents.
 Later, Mises made groundbreaking contributions to economic theory, particularly in advancing the Austrian School of Economics by developing his own transformative ideas, including praxeology—a systematic framework for understanding human action—and the economic calculation problem, which challenged the feasibility of socialism.
+Mises was also a forerunner in the movement to unite microeconomics and macroeconomics, arguing that macroeconomic phenomena have microeconomic foundations—nearly 50 years before this perspective was widely adopted by mainstream economics.